jasonjgardner/mcrtx-shader-template/README.md

 ### RTXStub

-This is a table with high-level description of MCRTX pipeline
+This is a table with high-level description of MCRTX pipeline, sorted in the sequential order of dispatches

 Dispatch Grid legend